 Liggett has no payment obligations under the MSA except to the extent its market share exceeds a base share of 125% of its 1997 market share, or approximately 1.65% of total cigarettes sold in the United States.
 As a result of the Medallion acquisition in April 2002, Vector Tobacco has no payment obligations under the MSA, except to the extent its market share exceeds a base amount of approximately 0.28% of total cigarettes sold in the United States.
 During 1999 and 2000, Liggett's market share did not exceed the base amount.
 According to data from Management Science Associates, Inc., domestic shipments by Liggett and Vector Tobacco accounted for approximately 2.2% of the total cigarettes shipped in the United States during 2001, 2.4% during 2002, 2.5% during 2003 and 2.3% during 2004.
 On April 15 of any year following a year in which Liggett's and/or Vector Tobacco's market shares exceed their base shares, Liggett and/or Vector Tobacco will pay on each excess unit an amount equal (on a per-unit basis) to that due during the same following year by the OPMs under the annual and strategic contribution payment provisions of the MSA, subject to applicable adjustments, offsets and reductions.
 In March and April 2002, Liggett and Vector Tobacco paid a total of \$31,130 for their 2001 MSA obligations.
-In March and April 2003, Liggett and Vector Tobacco paid a total of \$37,541 for their 2002 MSA obligations.
-At that time, funds were held back based on Liggett's and Vector Tobacco's belief that their MSA payments for 2002 should be reduced as a result of market share loss to non-participating manufacturers.
+In March and April 2003, Liggett and Vector Tobacco's belief that their MSA payments for 2002 should be reduced as a result of market share loss to non-participating manufacturers.
 In June 2003, Liggett and Vector Tobacco entered into a settlement agreement with the Settling States whereby Liggett and Vector Tobacco agreed to pay \$2,478 in April 2004 to resolve these claims.
 In April 2004, Liggett and Vector Tobacco paid a total of \$50,322 for their 2003 MSA obligations.
-Liggett and Vector Tobacco have expensed \$23,315 for their estimated MSA obligations for 2004 and \$1,447 for the first three months of 2005 as part of cost of goods sold.
+Liggett and Vector Tobacco have expensed \$23,315 for their estimated MSA obligations for 2004 and \$7,015 for the first six months of 2005 as part of cost of goods sold.
 Under the annual and strategic contribution payment provisions of the MSA, the OPMs (and Liggett and Vector Tobacco to the extent their market shares exceed their base shares) are required to pay the following annual amounts (subject to certain adjustments):